lilsharu/course-notes/content/Pareto Optimality.md

 ---
 Relevant Courses: [[Game Theory]]

+Often, payoffs between players are not relatively measurable: for example, the payoff for Player A might be in lives taken, while for Player B it could be in money stolen from the bank.
+There isn't any strict "value" you can put to a life in terms of money stolen from the bank.
+So these two payoffs are like "currencies" that don't have a conversion rate.
+With these differences in payoff units, how do we determine what is "universally" best?
+Well, we can't determine what's universally best, but we can come up with a list of options that could be universally best, depending on how much each player's interests are valued.
+These outcomes are called **Pareto optimal**.

 ## Pareto Domination

 Let $o$ and $o'$ be arbitrary outcomes of a game.
 We say that $o$ **Pareto-dominates** $o'$ if outcomes $o$ is at least as "good" for every agent as $o'$, AND there is at least one agent who strictly prefers $o$ to $o'$.